 The following information may be conveyed by pictograms and/or text.
 The marking shall indicate:

-The essential relevant steps needed for making the Child Restraint System ready for installation.
+The essential relevant steps needed for making the Enhanced Child Restraint System ready for installation.
 For example, the method of extending the ISOFIX attachment(s) shall be explained.

 The position, function, and interpretation of any indicator shall be explained.

-The position and if necessary the routing of top tethers, or other means of limiting Child Restraint System rotation requiring action by the user, shall be indicated using one of the following symbols as appropriate.
+The position and if necessary the routing of top tethers, or other means of limiting Enhanced Child Restraint System rotation requiring action by the user, shall be indicated using one of the following symbols as appropriate.